xyliatgithub/EN650654CIDOLD/LabFour/readme.md

 ### 2. Create new rules
 If you want to create new rules, the new rules should be stored in /etc/snort/rules/local.rules.
 Once you update the rules, always run the command "sudo snort -c /etc/snort/snort.conf -T -i eth1" to make sure there's no syntax error.
 Remember that you should always show how these rules work and include necessary screenshots.
 2.1 Please create a custom rule that can detect SSH connections on the Monitor node.
 2.2 Install "nmap" on the Attacker node.
-Try three different types of nmap scanning of the Victim node, and create customized Snort rules to detect such nmap scanning.
+Try two different types of nmap scanning of the Victim node, and create customized Snort rules to detect such nmap scanning.
 2.3 Are you able to create a Snort rule to detect the "failed login attempt of SSH connection"?
 Explain why or why not clearly.